Sea Mar FAQ

 INFORMED BY LOPEZ VIEWS AND VALUES

-Sea Mar was one of the first community health centers accredited by Joint Commission and has received the Gold Seal of Approval by demonstrating compliance with national standards for health care quality and safety.
+Founded by Latino community activists and health care advocates, Sea Mar was one of the first community health centers accredited by Joint Commission and has received the Gold Seal of Approval by demonstrating compliance with national standards for health care quality and safety.
 Reviews of their quality outcomes indicate high quality health care at a reasonable cost.

-Serving the health care needs of a small, remote community is in keeping with Sea Mar’s mission of delivering high quality health care to underserved communities.
+Serving the health care needs of a small, remote community is in keeping with Sea Mar’s mission of delivering high-quality health care to underserved communities.
 Sea Mar is enthusiastic about the prospect of operating the Lopez Clinic, which would be aligned with their thriving Skagit County practice.
 Sea Mar has indicated that they are planning for the long-term and would like to attract more Lopezians to use the Lopez Clinic.

 Sea Mar has many clinics operating in small communities and rural areas.
 A few examples in Northwest Washington include: